 51. Vigdís Finnbogadóttir was the first woman in the world to be democratically elected President.

-52. There are 600 moss species in Iceland and they cover over half the island.
+52. There are 600 moss species in Iceland covering over half the island.

-53. When you arrive at BSÍ bus station in Reykjavik, you can order Kjammi og Kók which is half a sheep’s head and a Coca Cola.
+53. When you arrive at the BSÍ bus station in Reykjavik, you can order Kjammi og Kók, which is half a sheep’s head and a Coca-Cola.

 54. The average monthly cost for heat, water and electricity in Reykjavik is just under 100 US dollars (2017)